HexHive/GLeeFuzz/README.md

 their respective webdriver programs, and place them in a directory that is included in `PATH` environmental variable.

-## To evaluate GLeeFuzz with pre-built Chromium (version 96.0.4664)
+## To evaluate GLeeFuzz with pre-built Chromium (version 96.0.4657)

 Modify webdriver to match the nearest web-driver supported Chrome version, without the last digit in the version number `venv/lib/python3.9/site-packages/webdriver_manager/drivers/chrome.py` Change
 `browser_version = self.get_browser_version()`
 to
-`browser_version = "96.0.4664"`
+`browser_version = "96.0.4664.18"`

-Our customized error-feedback Chromium is based on 96.0.4664.
+Our customized error-feedback Chromium is based on Chromium 96.0.4657.0.
+The closest chromedriver version is 96.0.4664.18.
-If you want to run GLeeFuzz with other Chrome version (other than the system's default Chrome installation), you can change the version number to match the one you want to run.
+If you want to run GLeeFuzz with other Chrome versions (other than the system's default Chrome installation), you can change the version number to match the one you want to run.

+Please note that our fuzzer downloads the specified chromedriver version from chromedriver's web server.

+If you run into the following error,
+`ValueError: There is no such driver by url https://chromedriver.storage.googleapis.com/<version>/chromedriver_linux64.zip`

+It may be because 1) the requested chromedriver version does not exist; 2) chromedriver's web server has stopped supporting this version's binary.

+In either case, please visit `https://chromedriver.storage.googleapis.com/` from your browser, can search for the closest version to your customize-built Chromium, and specify the browser version in `venv/lib/python3.9/site-packages/webdriver_manager/drivers/chrome.py`.

 ## To use GLeeFuzz with system's default Chrome installation
 You don't have to change anything.
 Chrome driver manager will find the correct web driver for your Chrome.